Ultraviolet Spectropolarimetry: Investigating stellar magnetic field diagnostics: Introduction

 Magnetic fields play an important role in stars across the HR diagram.
 In massive O and B-type stars strong magnetic fields, when present, interact with strong stellar winds, modifying the structure of the wind, the angular momentum loss of the star, and even the mass-loss rate of the star (see \citealt{udDoulaTC} for a review).
 In intermediate mass stars, magnetic fields play a critical role in modifying diffusion and surface abundances, and creating Ap and Bp stars.
 In lower mass stars magnetic fields are crucial for generating stellar coronae and winds, and controlling the angular momentum evolution of these stars.
 In very low mass stars, magnetic fields and the stellar activity they generate may also be important for the habitability of close-in exoplanets.

-The direct detection of magnetic fields relies on spectroscopy and, except for very strong magnetic fields, requires spectropolarimetry.
+The direct detection of magnetic fields relies on spectroscopy and, except for very strong magnetic fields (where Zeeman splitting is larger than all other line broadening sources), requires spectropolarimetry.
 These magnetic fields are usually diagnosed through the Zeeman effect, although the Hanle effect is a valuable tool for solar observations and it could be useful for other stars provided sufficient spectropolarimetric data.
 Existing spectropolarimetric observations have mostly been acquired in the visible wavelength range (e.g. with the ESPaDOnS, Narval, FORS1/2, or HARPSpol instruments).
 Recently some spectropolarimetric observations have been extended into the infrared (IR), with new instruments such as SPIRou \citep{Donati2020}, and instruments that are coming online \citep[e.g. CRIRES+][]{Lavail2021}.
 Observations in the IR can benefit cool stars with more flux in this wavelength range, and take advantage of the wavelength dependence of the Zeeman effect.
 However, hotter stars have few spectral lines and much less of their flux in the IR.
 Hot stars do have some wind lines in the IR, which can provide useful magnetospheric diagnostics, but most magnetic field observations are better performed at much shorter wavelengths.

 There are no high-resolution, large wavelength coverage, spectropolarimeters that operate significantly into the ultraviolet (UV).
 However, there are significant potential advantages for hot stars in observing at these short wavelengths.
 Most obviously one can observe closer to the peak of the flux distribution of the star, additionally the density of spectral lines of hot stars is higher in the UV than in the visible.